How to Welcome and Onboard a New Employee

 - Send benefits information and the employee handbook early so that the new employee may review them at his or her leisure and arrive for the first day with questions.
 You may have other documents that are pertinent to your business to share as well.
 If these are online, provide the employee with a link and early access.
 These actions contribute to the trust you are establishing with the new employee.

 - If your organization has an online wiki or another intranet, provide the new employee with early access.
 This is especially important if you have an online staff directory with photos of employees.
 Your new employee will feel as if he or she is getting to know coworkers early.
 Lacking an online photo album, consider setting up an employee bulletin board in each department with employee photos and other business and employee information.
 Or, do both.

 - Send an official company welcome letter from Human Resources.
 This welcome letter for the new employee should contain a confirmation of such items as start date, start time, work dress code, where to go, the first day's schedule, and other details that the new employee needs to know.

 - Assign a new employee a mentor, a more experienced employee with no reporting relationship to the new employee.
-The mentor should call the new employee to get to know him or her prior to the start date.
+The mentor should call the new employee to get to know him or her before the start date.